UniversalDependencies/docs/treebanks/en-comparison.md

     </td>
     <td width="11%" valign="top">
       <ul>
-      <li>This corpus contains 24 lemmas tagged as determiners (DET): Mat, a, all, another, any, both, d-, each, either, every, half, next, no, other, quite, some, such, that, the, this, une, what, whatever, which</li>
+      <li>This corpus contains 23 lemmas tagged as determiners (DET): Mat, a, all, another, any, both, each, either, every, half, neither, no, quite, some, such, that, the, this, une, what, whatever, which, yonder</li>
       </ul>
     </td>
     <td width="11%" valign="top">